Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Abstract

 \section{Abstract}

 Few-shot 3D point cloud semantic segmentation aims to segment novel categories using a minimal number of annotated support samples.
-While existing prototype-based methods have shown promise, they are constrained by two critical challenges: (i) Intra-class Diversity, where a prototype's limited representational capacity fails to cover a class's full variations, (ii) Inter-set Inconsistency, where prototypes derived from the support set are misaligned with the query feature space.
-Motivated by the powerful generative capability of diffusion model, we re-purpose its pre-trained conditional encoder to provide a novel source of generalizable features for expanding the prototype's representational range.
-Under this setup, we introduce the \textbf{P}rototype \textbf{E}xpansion \textbf{N}etwork (\textbf{PENet}), a framework that constructs big-capacity prototypes from two complementary feature sources.
-PENet employs a dual-stream learner architecture: it retains a conventional fully-supervised \textbf{I}ntrinsic \textbf{L}earner (\textbf{IL}) to distill representative features, while introducing a novel \textbf{D}iffusion \textbf{L}earner (\textbf{DL}) to provide rich generalizable features.
-The resulting dual prototypes are then processed by a \textbf{P}rototype \textbf{A}ssimilation \textbf{M}odule (\textbf{PAM}), which adopts a novel push-pull cross-guidance attention block to iteratively align the prototypes with the query space.
-Furthermore, a \textbf{P}rototype \textbf{C}alibration \textbf{M}echanism (\textbf{PCM}) regularizes the final big-capacity prototype to prevent semantic drift.
-Extensive experiments on the S3DIS and ScanNet datasets demonstrate that PENet significantly outperforms state-of-the-art methods across various few-shot settings.
-The code is provided in the Appendix.
+However, prototypes derived from the limited non-structural point cloud support set are often misaligned and have a small capacity, hindering effective generalization to novel categories.
+This stems from two core issues: i) the prototype possess limited representational capacity fails to cover the full intra-class diversity of a novel category, and ii) the prototypes suffer from misalignment with the query space due to the inter-set inconsistency between support and query sets.
+To address these issues, our work focuses on leveraging the few support samples to construct a well-aligned big-capacity prototype.
+Motivated by the powerful generative capabilities of diffusion models, we re-purpose its pre-trained conditional encoder to provide rich feature components for prototype expansion.
+Subsequently, a push-pull force aligns this expanded prototype towards the query feature space.
+Under this setup, we introduce the Prototype Expansion Network (PENet), a framework that constructs aligned big-capacity prototypes from two complementary feature sources.
+Specifically, PENet employs a dual-stream learner architecture: it retains a conventional fully-supervised Intrinsic Learner (IL) to distill representative features, while introducing a novel Diffusion Learner (DL) to provide rich generalizable features.
+The resulting dual prototypes are then processed by a Prototype Assimilation Module (PAM), which adopts a push-pull attention block to align the prototypes with the query space.
+Furthermore, a Prototype Calibration Mechanism (PCM) regularizes the final big-capacity prototype to prevent semantic drift.
+Extensive experiments on the S3DIS and ScanNet datasets demonstrate that PENet outperforms state-of-the-art methods across various few-shot settings. \textit{Code is available at: \url{https://github.com/Qwarters/PENet}.}